The founder and company director of mp|media solutions is Melissa Pouliot, who first established her media marketing

 Melissa prides herself on bringing together professionals in film, radio, television, photography, graphic design and media to deliver exciting, innovative advertising, marketing and educational projects for her clients.
 From television advertising to audio books, corporate DVDs to short films.
 There is never a dull day in the mp|media solutions studio!

 Melissa has published hundreds of articles in newspapers and magazines around Australia, produced several short films and television and radio ads, project managed large and small projects in Australia and overseas, and has published several non-fiction books.
 She is also a bestselling fiction author, and has published five fiction novels starting with her debut Write About Me, inspired by the disappearance of her cousin Ursula Barwick in 1987.
 In July 2017 the Australian Federal Police launched Melissa’s fifth novel FOUND in Canberra.

 Advocate for the missing

 Melissa is the author of the Rhiannon McVee Crime Mystery Series which starts with FIND ME.
-Other titles are When You Find Me and You’ll Never Find ME.
+Other titles are When You Find Me, You’ll Never Find ME and FOUND.
 She is also an Ambassador for the Daniel Morcombe Foundation and a global ambassador for missing persons through her work with the Australian Federal Police National Missing Persons Coordination Centre, the Families and Friends of Missing Persons unit of the NSW Department of Justice and the Missing Persons Advocacy Network.
 In 2016 and 2017 Melissa partnered with the Bega Valley Shire Council, AFP, NSW Police, Families and Friends and the broader community for regional launches of National Missing Persons Week as part of her advocacy role to raise awareness for missing people.

 The work that comes out of my studio every day is a constant reminder of how far things have come since I first started my writing career on a typewriter in the Queensland outback.
 And thankfully it’s all done with the comforts of air-conditioning and in a much milder climate zone!